OWASP/wstg/document/4-Web_Application_Security_Testing/04-Authentication_Testing/01-Testing_for_Credentials_Transported_over_an_Encrypted_Channel.md

 ```

 * In the login, the credentials are encrypted due to the HTTPS request URL
-* If the server returns cookie information for a session token, the cookie should also include the [secure](https://owasp.org/www-community/controls/SecureFlag) attribute/flag to avoid the client exposing the cookie over unencrpted channels later.
+* If the server returns cookie information for a session token, the cookie should also include the [`Secure` attribute](https://owasp.org/www-community/controls/SecureFlag) to avoid the client exposing the cookie over unencrypted channels later.
 Look for the `Secure` keyword in the response header.

 The test fails if any login transfers a credential over HTTP, similar to the following: